Mnemis: Dual-Route Retrieval on Hierarchical Graphs for Long-Term LLM Memory: Methodology

 \textbf{Edges.} An edge is a verifiable statement describing a meaningful relationship, action, or state involving one or more specified entities within a defined temporal or contextual scope.
 Each edge connects two entities through a \texttt{fact}, which is encoded as a \texttt{fact\_embedding}.
 Additionally, \texttt{valid\_at} and \texttt{invalid\_at} specify the time span during which the edge is considered valid.

 \textbf{Episodic Edges.} An episodic edge links entities to all episodes where they appear.
 It is utilized during global search to retrieve all episodes associated with selected entities.

 The ingestion of the base graph is conducted incrementally: new inputs are first formatted into Episodes.
 Based on their timestamps, recent Episodes will be retrieved to provide additional context.
 During extraction, the LLM first identifies entity names from both the current and recent Episodes, followed by a reflection process to capture omitted entity names.
 These names are then de-duplicated against existing entities in memory, using a combination of full-text search and similarity search over the \texttt{name\_embedding}.
 After de-duplication, each entity’s \texttt{summary}, \texttt{tag}, and \texttt{episode\_idx} are extracted according to the episode context.
 Subsequently, Edges are extracted using both Episodes and Entities as contextual inputs, followed by reflection and de-duplication steps analogous to those used in entity extraction.
+To ensure the robustness of base graph ingestion, we forcibly rule-extract the speaker as an entity.